What is health and wellness coaching?

 Outcomes from work with previous clients has included better management of stress, better management of symptoms, reduction of symptoms, reduction in pain medication, feeling calm and in control of life again, feeling less stressed at work, and better communication and connection within families.

-I hold the Associate Certified Coach credential with the International Coach Federation.
+I hold the Associate Certified Coach credential with the International Coaching Federation.
 My qualifications include a MA in Coaching Psychology where my research for my dissertation focused on evaluating coaching’s impact on people living with a neurological condition and their primary caregiver.
 You can read a summary of that research here.

 Defining health, wellbeing and wellness